jpl-eels/serpent/README.md

 This latter option may be useful if, for example, you want to run SERPENT on a remote machine and only want to run the frontend on the robot, where the pointcloud can be deskewed and downsampled before it is sent over the network.

-An important parameter in the launch file is the number of threads to run with.
-Configure this to a sensible number for your application.
+An important parameter in the launch file is the number of threads to run with, e.g. `threads:=8`.
+Configure this to a sensible number for your application and device.

 The run with a rosbag, ensure `use_sim_time:=true` is set when launching and it is essential to include the `--clock` flag:
 ```bash